Frenvius/disneyland-mods/BepInEx/plugins/Azumatt-AzuExtendedPlayerInventory/README.md

 # Description

-## AzuEPI is Extended Player Inventory from OdinsQOL pulled out for your modular pleasure.
+## AzuEPI is Extended Player Inventory

 `Version checks with itself.
 If installed on the server, it will kick clients who do not have it installed.`